marbocub/network-equipment/README.md

 This library provide two features.

-* Telnet client that extends [graze/telnet-client](https://github.com/graze/telnet-client) to provide waitForPrompt(), login(), enable(), configure() and several useful presets
+* Telnet client, that extends [graze/telnet-client](https://github.com/graze/telnet-client) to provide waitForPrompt(), login(), enable(), configure() and several presets for network equipment
-* The parser that converts a supported Cisco IOS command response to the array
+* The parser, that converts a supported Cisco IOS command response to the array

 The parser is implemented as the integrated with telnet client and as the standalone library.
 If you want to use your own telnet/SSH client library, you can use the parser as standalone library.